fabrix-app/docs/en/extend/index.md

 ## 7.1 [Services](service.md)

-In addition to being a great tool for organizing application logic, Services are re-usable across fabrix applications.
+In addition to being a great tool for organizing application logic, Services are re-usable across Fabrix applications.

 ## 7.2 [Spools](spool.md)